djshuster/musical-keyboard/index.md

 First open the "Tracks" folder.
 Add or remove your desired MIDI file.
 Note that it must be a MIDI file.
 Then recompile and rerun the program.

 # Program Structure
-Check out pages 2-11 of ["Program Specification.pdf"](https://github.com/djshuster/musical-keyboard/blob/main/Program%20Specification.pdf) to learn more about the classes and how they relate to each other.
+Check out pages 2-11 of [Program Specification.pdf](https://github.com/djshuster/musical-keyboard/blob/main/Program%20Specification.pdf) to learn more about the classes and how they relate to each other.

 # Contact Me
 Did you encounter a bug in our application?
 Do you want to request a new feature?
 Have a funny meme for us?